 - Charitable Trust Funds Advisory Committee

 The Committee consists of three Non-Executive members and is chaired by a Non-Executive Director.
 The Committee provides assurance to the Trust Board and the Accounting Officer on the systems of internal control.
 Minutes of meetings are presented to the Trust Board.

-The main functions of the Committee are:
+The main functions of the Committee are as follows:

-- To advise the Board on performance, development, succession planning and appropriate remuneration and terms of service for the Chief Executive and all Senior Executives, guided by DoH policy and best practice, and on the advice of the Chief Executive and other Senior Executives as appropriate.
+- To advise and make recommendations to the Board on performance, development, succession planning and appropriate remuneration and terms of service for the Chief Executive and all Senior Executives, guided by Department of Health policy and best practice, and on the advice of the Chief Executive and other Senior Executives as appropriate.

 - To ensure robust objectives, performance measures and evaluation processes are in place within the Trust in respect of Senior Executives.

-- To ensure that the Chief Executive and Senior Executives are fairly rewarded for their individual contribution to the organisation, having proper regard to the organisation’s circumstances and performance and to the provision of national arrangements.
+- To ensure that the Chief Executive and Senior Executives are fairly rewarded for their individual contribution to the organisation having proper regard to the organisation’s circumstances and performance and to the provision of national arrangements.